dachamf/Phone-book/readme.md

 Once unpacked or cloned use the console and navigate to the root directory of the given project and run the `composer update.`

+Optionally you can remove Other_Tasks folder but this is not necessary, which is the directory of first two tasks.

 Also, the following content should be modified, rename `.env.example` in `.env` and change parameters, put your environment parameters.